-Most of the people in our group were still shaking as others were wiping tears from their eyes.
-No one spoke a single word during the 20-minute van ride from from the Rainbow Mountain trailhead to our lunch stop.
-All you could hear was the chattering of teeth.
+Most of the people in our group were still shaking as others wiped tears from their eyes.
+No one spoke a single word during the 20-minute van ride from the Rainbow Mountain trailhead to our lunch stop.
+All we could hear was the chattering of teeth.
 We sat in silence for minutes waiting for something warm.
 That’s when someone finally said something.

 This was the worst trek ever.”